-• Input and weights acquisition:
+• Input and weight acquisition:

-The designer defines the spatial model of the housing to analyze.
-This model shall contain inputs necessary for the system to process the automated analyses.
+The designer defines the BIM model of the housing to analyse.
+This model shall contain the inputs necessary for the system to process the automated analyses.
 By assigning a variable multiplier factor, the designer can decide the "weight" of the different criteria regarding the entire set.

-First assessment and starting score:
+• First assessment and starting score:

 Based on the inputs and weights entered, the system calculates the scoring function and shows the overall and partial results for each criterion.
-The result of each measurement will be normalized to a range between zero and one, according to high or low performance.
-The weighted sum of the results of the functions will determine the score associated with a specific spatial configuration.
+The results of each measurement are normalised to a range from 0 to 1 based on their performance.
+The score for a certain arrangement of space will be determined by the weighted sum of the results of the functions.

-Implementation of n design alternatives:

-The design alternatives are manually implemented by the designer.

-Evaluation and classification of n design alternatives:
+- Implementation of n design alternatives: - The design alternatives are manually implemented by the designer. - Evaluation and classification of n design alternatives:

-All alternative configurations are compared with the starting one (assumed as an existing state).
+All alternative configurations are compared with the starting one (assumed to be an existing state).
 The system re-evaluates the scoring function.
 This time, the system also evaluates the fourth category of minimum intervention criteria.

-The reiteration of the evaluation mechanism provides a dynamic response to the variation of the assumed configuration and facilitates the classification of design alternatives.
+The reiteration of the evaluation mechanism gives a dynamic response to changes in the assumed configuration and makes it easier to group different design options.

-Figure 5.
-Workflow of the proposed SSDS for home modification designs.
+Figure 5: Workflow of the proposed SSDS for home modification designs.